jordanbyron/advent-of-code/README.md

 My ruby based solutions for the 2015 and 2016
 [Advent of Code](http://adventofcode.com/)

+## Getting new challenges

+Ready to start day X, where X is the day number?
+We've got you covered:

+    $ bin/fetch_day X

+That will create your folder and pull down a README

 ## Running

 Most examples can be run right from `ruby` and will output the calculated answer